 where c is the coarse fraction mass as a decimal and wfines is the water content of the fines as a decimal.

 In all three studies, mixtures containing smaller coarse particles had elevated LL and PL compared with their predicted values.
 However, mixtures containing the larger coarse particles adhered closely to the linear law.
-In other words, the disparity between predicted and measured values narrowed with increasing particle size.
+Thus, the disparity between predicted and measured values narrowed with increasing particle size.
 Note that all the above studies used sand exclusively < 425 μm.

 A single study (Rehman et al., 2020) tested the LL and PL of natural soils sieved to pass either a 2000 μm or 425 μm sieve.
-For soils with LL <35, allowing the particles 2000-425 μm to remain in the sample resulted in minimal LL differences between sample treatment methods.
+For soils with LL <35, allowing the 2000-425 μm particles to remain in the sample resulted in minimal LL differences between sample treatment methods.
 When the LL exceeded 35, the two sieving procedures resulted in greater differences.

-Collectively, these studies demonstrate when coarse particles are added to a fine-grained soil, the size of the particles affects the mixture’s LL and PL.
+Collectively, these results demonstrate when coarse particles are added to a fine-grained soil, the size of the particles affects the mixture’s LL and PL.
 Mixes containing finer “coarse additions” deviate from the linear law while mixes containing the coarsest additions adhere to it more closely.

 Relationship of Atterberg limits to toughness of fine-grained soils